For the year ended 30 September 2022

-The Foundation remains well-placed financially to deliver its long-term objectives, thanks to the funding agreed by CareTech Holdings plc as set out in the Donation Agreement between CareTech plc and the Foundation settled in July 2019.
+The Foundation remains well-placed financially to deliver its long-term objectives, thanks to the funding agreed by CareTech as set out in the Donation Agreement between the company and the Foundation settled in July 2019.

-CareTech plc complements its financial donations by supplying significant in-kind support, such as office accommodation, back office systems and staff expertise.
-We have established systems to capture and attribute the full value of CareTech plc’s support to the Foundation, which includes:
+CareTech complements its financial donations by supplying significant in-kind support, such as office accommodation, back office systems and staff expertise.
+We have established systems to capture and attribute the full value of CareTech’s support to the Foundation, which includes:

+As noted elsewhere in this Report, trustees have established an Income Diversification Strategy.
 The benefits of diversification of income go far beyond simply achieving an income surplus; diversification also gives organisations the security needed to focus more on long-term strategies and ultimately have more impact for their beneficiaries.
-The proposed aims of the Foundation’s income diversification strategy, therefore, are:
+The aims of the Foundation’s income diversification strategy, therefore, are:

 In line with the above risk statement, the Foundation maintains free unrestricted reserves: